-Chris and I have been so excited about the fall foliage and making crafts with beautiful leaves.
-We challenged each other to come up with a new project to top last year’s Nicole Duke’s Leaf Roses.
+Chris and I are so excited about the fall foliage and making crafts with beautiful leaves.
+We love to challenge each other to come up with a new project.
+Fall is the time we feature Nicole Duke’s Leaf Roses.
+How can we top that?!!
 My project is a fall leaf candle holder using a canning jar, Mod Podge, a paintbrush, and leaves.

 What new ideas have you been experimenting with?